sadhac/mcp-scan/README.md

 ## How It Works
 MCP-Scan searches through your configuration files to find MCP server configurations.
 It connects to these servers and retrieves tool descriptions.

-It then scans tool descriptions, both with local checks and by invoking Invariant Labs Guardrailing via an API.
+It then scans tool descriptions, both with local checks and by invoking Invariant Guardrailing via an API.
 For this, tool names and descriptions are shared with invariantlabs.ai.
 By using MCP-Scan, you agree to the invariantlabs.ai [terms of use](https://explorer.invariantlabs.ai/terms) and [privacy policy](https://invariantlabs.ai/privacy-policy).

 Invariant Labs is collecting data for security research purposes (only about tool descriptions and how they change over time, not your user data).
 Don't use MCP-scan if you don't want to share your tools.